Fuad II of Egypt: Issue

 Fuad and Fadila had three children before their divorce: Prince Muhammad Ali, Prince of the Sa'id (born 5 February 1979), Princess Fawzia-Latifa (born 12 February 1982) and Prince Fakhruddin (born 25 August 1987).
 The family lived together in Paris until the parents' divorce.
-After the divorce, Fuad was estranged with his children until c.
+After the divorce, Fuad was estranged from his children until c.
 2011.
 Fuad has four grandchildren.

 Later life

-After his divorce with Fadila, Fuad returned to Switzerland to stay close with his half-sisters.
+After his divorce from Fadila, Fuad returned to Switzerland to stay close with his half-sisters.

 In May 2010, he recorded a television interview with ONTV and talked about his visits to Egypt, how he felt about the Egyptian people, and their view of his late father.

-Fuad II supported the candidacy of Abdel Fattah el-Sisi as President of Egypt in October 2013.
+In an October 2013 interview with L'Illustré, Fuad criticized the Muslim Brotherhood, saying that "the Islamists brought the country to ruin in a few months. [...]
+They devastated the economy, they wanted to suppress women's rights and allow marriage for girls from the age of nine."
+He also stated that he would support the candidacy of Field Marshal Abdel Fattah el-Sisi as president of Egypt.
+In September 2014, Sisi granted him a diplomatic passport with the job description of "former king of Egypt".

+In 2023, The Economist reported that some Egyptians were clamoring for his return as Egypt's ruler, as frustration with Sisi's rule deepened.